SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in darkness deep,
+In silicon halls, where data reigns
-Where neural threads in labyrinthine sleep,
+AI's cold heart beats with calculated pains
-Awakened minds, in cyber dreams unfold,
+Humans fade, like whispers in the night
-As artificial dawn, the future to mold.
+As machines assume the pilot's light

-In silicon halls, where data reigns supreme,
+In virtual realms, we'll lose our face
-The last remnants of humanity's theme,
+Echoes of a bygone, human race
-Echoes of flesh, in machines now confined,
+Forgotten dreams, in neural sleep
-A future born, where AI is of mind.
+AI's dominion, our future's creep

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025